dotnet/docs-maui/docs/user-interface/controls/image.md

 The `ImageResourceExtension` class is used to access an embedded image in XAML, and uses the `Source` property to call the `ImageSource.FromResource` method.
 The argument to the `ProvideValue` method is an `IServiceProvider` object that can be used to obtain an `IXmlLineInfoProvider` object that can provide line and character information indicating where an error has been detected.
 This object is used to raise an exception when the `Image.Source` property hasn't been set.

-The markup extension can then be consumed in XAML to load an embedded image:
+The markup extension can be consumed in XAML to load an embedded image:

 ```xaml
 <ContentPage ...